Dentistry | Oral Health

 Gain hands-on experience

-Wherever appropriate and as often as possible, you will gain hands-on experience in dentistry and oral health at our Dental Simulation Clinic, the Adelaide Dental Hospital and a range of community settings, including public and private practice.
+Wherever appropriate and as often as possible, you will gain hands-on experience in dentistry and oral health therapy in our Dental Simulation Clinic, the Adelaide Dental Hospital and in a range of community settings, including public and private practice.

 Dental Simulation Clinic

 Our state-of-the-art Dental Simulation Clinic provides a remarkably advanced, and effective learning environment.
-You’ll practise at computer-linked treatment stations with simulated patients, using virtual-reality haptic technology that provides immediate tactile feedback.
+You’ll practise at computer-linked treatment stations with simulated patients.

-As a student you’ll also have the opportunity to provide specialist dental services to those in need under the supervision of qualified dentists at an SA Dental Service Clinic.
+As a student you’ll also have the opportunity to provide dental services to those in need under the supervision of qualified dentists at an SA Dental Service Clinic .
 Plus, you’ll undertake placements in a range of community settings.
-These could be intrastate, interstate, or even—should you wish—overseas.
+These could be intrastate, interstate, or even - in some cases - overseas.

 Dentistry | Oral Health degrees

 Postgraduate coursework degrees